cs-open-project/projectsfound/README.md

 ### Log4j

-Description: Apache Log4j is a versatile, feature-rich, efficient logging API and backend for Java.
+Description: Log4j is a versatile, feature-rich, efficient logging API and backend for Java.

 介绍: Apache log4j provides logging services for Java.